For this Puglia Walking Trip departures are available almost all year.

 This year we had “courageous” departures in January immediately after a good snowfall: invigorating cold and lonely landscapes for a vacation out of the ordinary!

-Puglia Walking: Itria Valley and coastal dunesMurge & Itria valley - PugliaDifficulty path:
+Puglia Walking Trip: Itria Valley and coastal dunesMurge & Itria valley - PugliaDifficulty path:

-In the heart of Puglia, the towns of Martina Franca, Locorotondo and Cisternino represent the last eastern edge of the Murgia plateau, bordering on the southern Salento plain.
+A Walking Trip In the heart of Puglia.
+The towns of Martina Franca, Locorotondo and Cisternino represent the last eastern edge of the Murgia plateau, bordering on the southern Salento plain.
 The Alberobello area completes the timeless magic of these places with its unique houses, today like yesterday, surrounded by vineyards and olive groves as far as the eye can see.
 Descending the Murgia plateau you will walk in the protected area of the Park Dune Costiere, reaching the sea and so discovering Ostuni, white village in between hills and plains.